 This garlic steak is rich, bold, and absolutely irresistible.
 Garlic-marinated strip steak, seared to juicy perfection in a skillet or on your Blackstone Griddle, then bathed in warm rosemary butter and garlic.
 It's rich and savory, and the kind of steak you think about later and wish you made extra.

-When I tested this, I wasn't expecting the garlic to mellow the way it did.
-It softens into this rich, earthy thing—more savory than sharp—and when you swirl it into melted butter with a sprig or two of rosemary?
+When I tested this easy garlic steak recipe, I wasn't expecting the garlic to mellow the way it did.
+It softens into this rich, earthy thing, more savory than sharp.

 You'll want to pour it over everything.
 The steak.
 The sides.
 (I'd recommend smashed fingerling potatoes and sauteed carrots.)
 Maybe your fork.
 No judgment here.